 All taxpayers must meet some basic eligibility criteria:

-It is of paramount importance that the potential client be convinced that they must provide Regal with full, accurate and truthful information in order to evaluate what kind of offer can be made on his or her behalf.
+- It is of paramount importance that the potential client is convinced that they must provide Regal with full, accurate, and truthful information in order to evaluate what kind of offer can be made on his or her behalf.
 Although dollar and cents amounts are not required, large deviations will skew all results.

 Should an offer be accepted, the taxpayer is additionally agreeing to the following items: